Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

 \paragraph{Agree on a single target.} Unlike in the above `cluster' game, the agents are given options of locations at which to gather, and they must reach consensus among themselves.
 If the agents are co-located with one of a number of specified targets $\phi \in \Phi$ (in our experiments we place one target in each of the four corners of the grid), and other agents are also at that target, they get a reward proportional to the fraction of the population found there; otherwise they receive a penalty of -1.
 In other words, the agents must coordinate on which of a number of mutually beneficial points will be their single gathering place.
 The reward function is given by $R(s^i_{t},a^i_{t},\hat{\mu}_t) = r_{targ}(r_{collab}(\hat{\mu}_t(s^i_{t})))$, where

+These are both coordination games, where selfish agents can increase their individual rewards by following the same strategy as others and therefore have an incentive to communicate policies.
+Moreover, they require more sophisticated solutions than the dispersal/exploration games often considered in similar MFG works \citep{scalable_deep,zaman2023oraclefree,wu2024populationaware}, where a trivial starting policy that encourages agents to move across the grid at random may already be close to the equilibrium policy.

-\subsection{Experimental Metrics}
+\subsection{Experimental metrics}

-To give as informative results as possible about both performance and proximity to the NE, we provide several metrics for each experiment.
-All metrics are plotted with 2-sigma error bars (2 $\times$ standard deviation), computed over the 10 trials (each with a random seed) of the system evolution in each setting.
+To give as informative results as possible about both performance and proximity to the NE, we provide three metrics for each experiment.
+All metrics are plotted with 2-sigma confidence intervals (2 $\times$ standard deviation), computed over 10 trials (each with a random seed) of the system evolution in each setting.
 This is computed based on a call to \texttt{numpy.std} for each metric over each run.